Why are Fannie Mae Homestyle loans better than FHA 203Ks when renovating?

 - Higher Loan Amounts - If you need to borrow more money, Fannie Mae Homestyle can get you up to $484,350 for your renovation versus 402,500 with an FHA.

-If you can qualify for a Fannie Mae Homestyle Renovation loan, it’s always the better option over a 203K.
-But RenoFi’s Renovation Home Equity loan can offer the same benefits of Fannie Mae without the need to refinance, plus even lower insurance and interest rates.
-Contact us to discuss your renovation loan options and see if a RenoFi loan is right for you.
+If you can qualify for a Fannie Mae Homestyle Renovation loan, it’s always the better pick than a FHA 203K, but it’s nice to know you have even more options.
+RenoFi’s Renovation Home Equity loan can offer the same benefits of Fannie Mae without the need to refinance, plus even lower insurance and interest rates.
+So to learn about supplementing a Fannie Mae Homestyle or FHA 203K loan with a Renovation Home Equity loan, RenoFi can help.
+Contact us to discuss all of your options!